|

 displayed in "Look in:"

-E. Open result(s) in any web browser (eg Firefox, Internet Explorer,
+E. Open result(s) in web browser.

 For example, if we search for "how to determine taxable income",